-- 1. Road acceptance will be done under the proceedings of Minnesota Statute § Section 164.07. - 2.
+- 2.1.1 Road acceptance will be done under the proceedings of Minnesota Statute & Section 164.07. - 2.1.2.
 All roads, which are to be accepted, opened and recorded as part of the Township's transportation system will be required to have a road minimum right-of-way width of sixty-six [66] feet.
-Those roads, which are presently in place at the time of the adoption of these standards, which residents desire to be accepted, will be reviewed on a case-by-case basis (as of January 12th, 2005). - 3.
+Those roads, which are presently in place at the time of the adoption of these standards, which residents desire to be accepted, will be reviewed on a case-by-case basis (as of January 12th, 2005). - 2.1.3.
 All roads accepted, opened and recorded as part of Todd Township will be required to provide clear title to the road and a minimum road right of way of sixty-six [66] feet, and that pursuant to Minnesota Statues, 164.07 said roadway shall be constructed and surfaced in a manner meeting current Todd Township Standards and designs.

-- 4. Those roads, which will become part of the Township's system will be identified and classified as a collector road or local roads.
+- 2.1.4.
+Those roads, which will become part of the Township's system will be identified and classified as a collector road or local roads.
 Typical drawings for construction will be based on the potential average daily traffic usage of the road.
-[See attached sample diagrams in Appendix A] - 5.
-A Developer doing a minor subdivision of more than two lots shall obtain certification from a third party licensed professional civil engineer with road certification and approved by the Township, that the road has been constructed and paved to Township standards prior to acceptance and opening by the Township.
-Costs incurred by the Township to obtain the necessary certification of acceptance shall be the responsibility of the Developer.
-Amended 01.09.19 - 6.
-Todd Township will not allow any further private or unpaved roads with a subdivision of more than two lots or a new Plat.
-Amended 01.09.19 - 7.
-The requirements of the current edition of the MN-DOT "Standard Specifications for Design and Construction" as amended from time to time, shall govern where directed by the Township. - 2.1.8.
+[See attached sample diagrams in Appendix A] - 2.1.5.
+The Developer, with a new Plat, shall obtain certification from a third party licensed professional civil engineer with road certification and approved by the Township, that the road has been constructed and paved to Township standards prior to acceptance and opening by the Township.
+Costs incurred by the Township to obtain the necessary certification of acceptance shall be the responsibility of the Developer. - 2.1.6.
+The requirements of the current edition of the MN-DOT "Standard Specifications for Design and Construction" as amended from time to time, shall govern where directed by the Township. - 2.1.7.
 The Town Board, the Board's designee (i.e. Township Road Authority, or duly authorized representatives) shall enforce this Ordinance.